-As Chief Financial Officer of Tricoci University of Beauty Culture (“TUBC”), I bring over 21 years of experience as a finance and operations professional.
-My experience brings a consistent track record of increasing profits, driving new technology, and developing a culture of accountability and continuous improvement.
-I am a strong team builder who enjoys coaching and mentoring talent across all levels of an organization.
-I am a collaborative, analytical leader known for setting clear strategic direction and actionable operating plans.
+Tom is the Chief Financial Officer of Tricoci University of Beauty Culture (“TUBC”) and brings over 21 years of experience as a finance and operations professional.
+His experience includes a consistent track record of increasing profits, driving new technology, and developing a culture of accountability and continuous improvement.
+He is a strong team builder who enjoys coaching and mentoring talent across all levels of an organization.
+Tom is also a collaborative, analytical leader known for setting clear strategic direction and actionable operating plans.

-I have fifteen years of experience in the private post-secondary school industry in various financial, mergers and acquisitions, and operations roles of which twelve of those years were spent at Career Education Corporation and the last two at TUBC.
-Prior to my time in the education industry I was in public accounting, the technology sector and banking.
+Tom has over 16 years of experience in the private post-secondary school industry in various financial, mergers and acquisitions, and operations roles of which twelve of those years were spent at Career Education Corporation and the last 3 at TUBC.
+Prior to Tom’s time in the education industry he was in public accounting, the technology sector and banking.
 (2019)

 Phone: 316-943-5516 x13

 Currently Kim and her husband Stan McIntosh own Crave Beauty Academy.
-She changed the name of Xenon International Academies to Crave Beauty Academy in Wichita, KS and Ballwin (St. Louis), MO in December 2014.
+She changed the name of Xenon International Academy to Crave Beauty Academy in Wichita, KS and Ballwin (St. Louis), MO in December 2014.
 Kim and her husband acquired Xenon International Academy in Kansas and Missouri in 2013.
-Prior to the acquisition, the past eighteen years she has been partner in three of the six Xenon International Academy campuses.
+Prior to the acquisition, the past eighteen years Kim has been partner in three of the six Xenon International Academy campuses.
 Her educational background includes college studies in Business Administration and Marketing.
 Kim has been active in the Beauty Industry for twenty four years.
 She holds a Cosmetology, Esthetics and Instructors license in Kansas, Missouri and Nebraska.
-She has worked behind the chair, in salon management and as a manufacturer educator teaching professionals in Kansas, Missouri, Nebraska and Colorado.
-Kim currently serves on the American Association of Cosmetology Schools (AACS) board for last thirteen years.
-Kim has served in various positions on the AACS board to include; Vice-President, Secretary, Historian, co-chair of the Annual AACS Convention, team leader of events and supervised an education task force team.
+She has worked behind the chair, salon owner, spa management and as a manufacturer educator teaching professionals in Kansas, Missouri, Nebraska and Colorado.
+Kim opened Salon Crave in December 2014.
+Kim currently serves on the American Association of Cosmetology Schools (AACS) board for the last fifteen years.
+Kim has served in various positions on the AACS board to include; Vice-President, Secretary, Historian, co-chair of the Annual AACS Convention, chair of the CEA convention, team leader of events and supervised an education task force team.
 Kim also serves on the MACS -Missouri Association of Cosmetology Schools.
-Kim is also active in the communities of the Xenon locations.
-She is a member of the Chamber of Commerce, National Association of Women’s Business Owners (NAWBO), National Association of Female Executives (NAFE) and the local toastmasters club in Wichita Kansas.
+She is also very active in the communities of the Crave locations; she serves on the board for Cricket Alley Ministries, she is a member of the Chamber of Commerce, National Association of Women’s Business Owners (NAWBO), National Association of Female Executives (NAFE) and is currently chair of the Executive Leadership Team for the American Heart Association/Go Red for Women.
 (2017)

 Phone: (800) 886-4247